Lindy McDaniel: Kansas City Royals

+Legacy

+For his 21-year major league career, McDaniel had a 141–119 record, 3.45 ERA, 174 saves and 1,361 strikeouts in 2,139 1/3 innings.
+In 1960, he was fourth among all major league pitchers in wins above replacement (WAR) at 5.9.

+McDaniel's personal highlight came on June 6, 1963, in a Cubs game against the Giants.
+He was called on to pitch in the 10th inning, with the game tied and the bases loaded.
+He picked future Hall of Fame great and future teammate Willie Mays off second base, and then struck out Ed Bailey to end the inning without allowing a run to score.
+McDaniel, the first batter in the bottom of the 10th inning, hit a home run to win the game (which also put the Cubs into a tie with the Giants for first place at that point in the season).

-Over a four-game span, McDaniel retired 32 straight hitters in August 1968.
-In one of those games, he pitched seven perfect innings against the Detroit Tigers.
-In 1973, he entered the game in the first inning against the Tigers in Detroit and pitched 13 innings, giving up one run and winning the game 2–1.
+Over a four-game span, McDaniel retired 32 straight hitters in August 1968 for the Yankees, tying an AL record at the time.
+In one of those games, on August 23, he pitched seven perfect innings against the Detroit Tigers.
+On August 4, 1973, he entered the game in the second inning against the Tigers in Detroit, because starter Fritz Peterson had pulled a muscle in his right thigh in the first inning.
+McDaniel pitched 13 innings, giving up one run and six hits, winning the game 2–1 on Horace Clarke's first home run of the year in the top of the 14th inning.
 McDaniel pitched in 225 consecutive games in the National League without committing an error, a record.

-McDaniel considered his top overall year as 1960 with the St. Louis Cardinals, when he logged a 12–2 mark in relief with 22 saves and an ERA of 1.29 while being named (for the only time in his career) to the National League All-Star team.
-He earned Fireman of the Year honors, while finishing third for the Cy Young Award and fifth in MVP voting, both his highest placings.
-He ranked his next-best year as 1970 with the Yankees, when he was 9–5 with a career high 29 saves and 2.01 ERA, followed by the 1963 season when he was 13–7 with 21 saves and a 2.86 ERA.

-McDaniel won Fireman of the Year honors in 1960 and 1963.
-He also led the National League in relief pitching in 1959, but that was the year before the first Fireman of the Year award was presented.
-With nine saves and a 0.74 ERA, McDaniel was named the Player of the Month for June 1960.

 McDaniel held the MLB record for most batters faced in the eighth inning over his career.
 He allowed four walk-off grand slams during his career, more than any other major league pitcher on record.

-As the only New York Yankee pitcher to homer in the 1972 season, McDaniel became the last Yankee hurler to hit a home run before the advent of the designated hitter in 1973.
-That home run (which occurred on September 28, 1972 in Detroit) was also the last one hit by a pitcher at Tiger Stadium.

-As of 2022, McDaniel holds the distinction have having pitched in the most regular season games (987) without a postseason appearance of any pitcher in MLB history, 187 games clear of next-highest Francisco Cordero.
+As of 2025, McDaniel holds the distinction of having pitched in the most regular season games (987) without a postseason appearance of any pitcher in MLB history, 187 games clear of next-highest Francisco Cordero.

+Personal life

+McDaniel was deeply religious.
+He attended Abilene Christian College and Florida Christian College during off-seasons, ultimately becoming a minister for the Church of Christ.
+At the time he retired, McDaniel planned to take up farming with his father; and he stated that while all he had known professionally in life was baseball it was not the center of his life.
+Rather, "God, family and friends come first".